11ty/11ty-website/src/docs/languages/webc.md

   {%- youtubeEmbed "p0wDUK0Z5Nw", "Interactive Progressively-enhanced Web Components with WebC" -%}
 </div>

+* {% indieavatar "https://zachleat.com/" %}[zachleat.com: Adding Components to Eleventy with WebC](https://www.zachleat.com/web/webc-in-eleventy/): a brief history of the motivation behind WebC including influences from the Svelte and Vue communities.

 ## Installation

 {% callout "info", "md" %}Note that WebC support in Eleventy is **not bundled** with core!
 You must install the officially supported Eleventy plugin and the plugin **requires Eleventy 2.0.0-canary.16** or newer.{% endcallout %}